 If you're an Indie Artist, then you need to 'worry' about ISRC codes!

-It's an identification that's used on .mp3's and CD's that will be commercially distributed.
+It's an identification that's used on digital files (like .mp3's) and CD's that will be commercially distributed.

 Once a code is embedded onto your track it uniquely identifies that track as belonging to you.